MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey-tiles-reference.md

 > - **Activated as a process**: Only activated workflows can be used, and each workflow must be activated as a process (not as a process template).
 > - **"Scope" and "Start when" fields are ignored**: These settings, if made for the workflow, are ignored when launched by a customer journey.

-Launch-workflow tiles are stand-alone, so they can neither host nor be nested under other tiles.
+Launch-workflow tiles are stand-alone, so they can neither contain nor be nested under other tiles.

 Launch-workflow tiles provide the following settings in the **Properties** pane while selected: